Curator

 Sampler, 1794

-A work made of silk, double cloth.
+A work made of silk and silver-strip-wrapped silk; double cloth.

 A work made of silk, linen, and gilt-animal-substrate-wrapped linen, weft-faced three-color complementary weft twill weave with inner warps.